kkmhogen/KBeaconDemo_Ios/README.md

 After app connect to device success, the app can update update parameters of KBeacon device.

 ##### 4.3.3.1 Update common parameters
 The app can modify the basic parameters of KBeacon through the KBCfgCommon class.
-The KBCfgCommon has follow paramaters:
+The KBCfgCommon has follow parameters:

-* name: device name, the device name must <= 18 character
+* name: device name, the device name must <= 18 character.

 * advType: beacon type, can be setting to iBeacon, KSesnor, Eddy TLM/UID/ etc.,

-* advPeriod: advertisement period, the value can be set to 100~10000ms
+* advPeriod: advertisement period, the value can be set to 100~10000ms.

 * txPower: advertisement TX power, unit is dBm.

 * autoAdvAfterPowerOn: if autoAdvAfterPowerOn was setting to true, the beacon always advertisement if it has battery.
 If this value was setting to false, the beacon will power off if long press button for 5 seconds.

 * tlmAdvInterval: eddystone TLM advertisement interval. the default value is 10.
-The KBeacon will send 1 TLM advertisement every 10 advertisement packets
+The KBeacon will send 1 TLM advertisement every 10 advertisement packets.

-* refPower1Meters: the rx power at 1 meters
+* refPower1Meters: the rx power at 1 meters.

 * advConnectable: is beacon advertisement can be connectable.
 **Warning:**